 If you know you’re sensitive to condoms, it’s a good idea to do some research and find one which fits well, feels good and doesn’t strangle the poor guy.

-Don’t just accept freebies or whatever the local store has in stock.
+Don’t just accept freebies or whatever crappy cheap condoms the local store has in stock.
 Use the highest quality condoms you can find that work well for you.

 5. Get your partner to put the condom on for you